Causal Duration Analysis with Diff-in-Diff: Motivation and Background

-Note that $E[Y_{i,t}^{(0)}|G_i=1]$ is the counterfactual cumulative distribution function (CDF) of the durations of individuals in group $1$ evaluated at $t$.
+Note that if all spells begin at $t=1$, then $E[Y_{i,t}^{(0)}|G_i=1]$ is the counterfactual cumulative distribution function (CDF) of the durations of individuals in Group $1$ evaluated at $t$.
 Therefore, if treatment effects are identified, then so too are the values of the counterfactual CDF of durations evaluated at each discrete time increment.

-To illustrate, consider two schools $1$ and $2$.
-We sample $n$ students each of whom attends one of the two schools.
-If $G_i=k$ then individual $i$ attends school $k$.
-Data is available from periods $t=1,...,T$.
-The students in each school have the opportunity to sit and pass an English proficiency exam.
-If a student $i$ has passed the exam by time $t$ then $Y_{i,t}=1$ and otherwise $Y_{i,t}=0$.
-We suppose that at a time between $t^*-1$ and $t^{*}$, the students in school $1$ receive some educational intervention, where $t^*$ is known.

-The binary indicator $Y_{i,t}^{(0)}$ is equal to $1$ if and only if student $i$ would have passed the test by time $t$ in a counterfactual world in which there is never any intervention on school $1$.
-In this setting, the time-$t$ average treatment effect $\tau_{t}$ is the difference between the share of the student population in school $1$ who have passed the test by time $t$ versus the proportion who would have passed under the counterfactual in which there is no intervention on school $1$.

-Assumptions 1 and 2 formally impose some elementary properties of the factual and counterfactual outcomes implicit in the discussion above.
+Using terminology from duration analysis, $1-E[Y_{i,t}^{(0)}|G_i=k]$ is the counterfactual \textit{survival function} at time $t$ and individuals with $Y_{i,t}^{(0)}=0$ are \textit{survivors}.